 MATW is responsible for the operation and maintenance of the municipal sewage collection system.
-The Municipal Authority of the Township of Westfall has contracted Camo Pollution Control to perform all routine monitoring, maintenance, and repair of the WWTP.M&S Septic performs operation and maintenance of the pump stations.
+The Municipal Authority of the Township of Westfall has a contract operator to perform all routine monitoring, maintenance, and repair of the WWTP.
+M&S Septic performs operation and maintenance of the pump stations.

 Routine monitoring includes flow recording and influent and effluent sampling.
 Preventive maintenance includes miscellaneous cleaning tasks and making repairs to the facilities before major problems occur.
-Emergency maintenance is handled by Camo Pollution Control or outside contractors depending on the nature of the problem.
-Camo Pollution Control or an MATW employee is available by telephone 24 hours a day.
+Emergency maintenance is handled by a hired Contract Operator or outside contractors depending on the nature of the problem.
+The Contract Operator or an MATW employee is available by telephone 24 hours a day.
 Complaints are investigated and corrected.